-It is the policy of ArcelorMittal and its subsidiaries and affiliates to comply with anticorruption laws wherever it does business, including the anti-corruption convention of the Organisation for Economic Co-operation and Development (OECD Convention)1, the European Council's Penal Convention on Corruption of January 1999, and the anti-corruption laws of the countries in which it does business, including the U.S. Foreign Corrupt Practices Act (FCPA)2.
+It is the policy of Arcelor Mittal and its subsidiaries and affiliates to comply with all applicable anti-corruption laws and international conventions wherever it does business, including the anti-corruption conventions of the Organisation for Economic Co-operation and Development and of the Council of Europe as well as the U.S. Foreign Corrupt Practices Act (FCPA).

-The obligation to comply with local, national and international laws and regulations applicable to its business, including anti-corruption laws, is also contained in the ArcelorMittal Code of Business Conduct.
+The obligation to comply with local, national and international laws and regulations applicable to its business, including anticorruption laws, is also contained in the ArcelorMittal Code of Business Conduct.